Signs & Symptoms of Illness

 - Changes in sleeping habits:

-- your infant is unable to sleep, although exhausted
+- your infant is unable to sleep, although he or she is exhausted

 - your infant is difficult to wake or appears weak

-- Changes in your baby's respiratory pattern such as faster or difficult breathing
+- Respiratory changes such as breathing faster or difficulty breathing

 - Pale or mottled skin color

-Body temperature can be affected by the temperature of the environment, type of clothing being worn and activities such as crying.
+Body temperature can be affected by the environmental temperature, clothing and activities such as crying.
 Try to take your infant's temperature while he or she is calm to get an accurate reading.

 Be ready to report: